Gilded Age

 The South remained economically devastated after the American Civil War.
 The South's economy became increasingly tied to commodities like food and building materials, cotton for thread and fabrics, and tobacco production, all of which suffered from low prices.
-With the end of the Reconstruction era in 1877 and the rise of Jim Crow laws, African American people in the South were stripped of political power and voting rights, and were left severely economically disadvantaged.
+With the end of the Reconstruction era in 1877 and the rise of Jim Crow laws, African American people in the South were stripped of political power and voting rights and were left severely economically disadvantaged.
+Nationally, African Americans endured the period as the nadir of American race relations.

 The political landscape was notable in that despite rampant corruption, election turnout was comparatively high among all classes (though the extent of the franchise was generally limited to men), and national elections featured two similarly sized parties.
-The dominant issues were cultural, especially regarding prohibition, education, and ethnic or racial groups, and economic (tariffs and money supply).
+The dominant issues were cultural (especially regarding prohibition, education, and ethnic or racial groups) and economic (tariffs and money supply).
 Urban politics were tied to rapidly growing industrial cities, which increasingly fell under control of political machines.
-In business, powerful nationwide trusts formed in some industries.
-Unions crusaded for the eight-hour working day, and the abolition of child labor; middle-class reformers demanded civil service reform, prohibition of liquor and beer, and women's suffrage.
+In business, powerful nationwide trusts formed in many major industries, stifling competition in the market and some even effectively creating monopolies.
+The consequential amassing of a huge portion of the nation's wealth by a few "robber barons" resulted in their correspondingly enormous influence in politics, government, economy and society in general.
+Unions crusaded for the eight-hour working day, workplace health and safety laws, and the abolition of child labor; middle-class reformers demanded civil service reform, food and drug purity and public health, prohibition of liquor and beer, and women's suffrage.

 Local governments across the North and West built public schools chiefly at the elementary level; public high schools started to emerge.
 The numerous religious denominations were growing in membership and wealth, with Catholicism becoming the largest.
 They all expanded their missionary activity to the world arena.
 Catholics, Lutherans, and Episcopalians set up religious schools, and the largest of those schools set up numerous colleges, hospitals, and charities.
 Many of the problems faced by society, especially the poor, gave rise to attempted reforms in the subsequent Progressive Era.